olesyapro888/Web-scrab_Mission-to-Mars_data_HTML_CSS_NoSQL_Flask/README.md

 The analysis was created using next software: Python 3.8.8, Pandas 1.2.4, Jupyter-notebook, BeautifulSoup4, Splinter, MongoDB 4.0.2, Flask 1.1.2.
 ## `Mission-to-Mars Analysis Summary`

-The result of the data, and the design of the web app to accommodate the scraped full-resolution images of Mars’s hemispheres and the titles of those images is following:
+The result of the data, and the design of the responsive web app to accommodate the scraped full-resolution images of Mars’s hemispheres and the titles of those images is following:

 ![image](https://user-images.githubusercontent.com/68247343/132139639-2c1c4ae6-42dc-48d9-be78-cfbc4eb48573.png)